1031 Exchanges

 If you’re planning to try a tax-deferred exchange, be sure not to transfer the property’s title, benefits, or burdens until you’ve set up the exchange.
 After the sale of your property, you have only 45 days to identify your replacement property (no extensions allowed) and 180 days to close on the replacement property.
 So if you wait the full 45 days to identify the new property, you’ll only have 135 days to close!
 Act fast because these time limits are strict.

-Parks & Jones Can Provide Legal Assistance for Your 1031 Exchanges
+LifeGen Law Group Can Provide Assistance for Your 1031 Exchanges

-When Midwest 1031 is serving as the Qualified Intermediary for a taxpayer, Midwest 1031 is NOT their legal counsel.
-However, many times clients contact Parks & Jones, and we engage them as legal counsel as they make their way through the 1031 rules and regulations.
-So, either as a taxpayer’s Qualified Intermediary through Midwest 1031 Exchange Company, Inc. or as their legal counsel through Parks & Jones, Attorneys at Law.
-Our Springfield business attorneys are uniquely qualified to assist taxpayers leveraging the equity in their property so they can sell when they want to without the government taxing the situation.
+When 1031 National Services is serving as the Qualified Intermediary for a taxpayer, 1031 National Services is NOT their legal counsel.
+However, many times clients contact LifeGen Law Group, and we engage them as legal counsel as they make their way through the 1031 rules and regulations.
+So, either as a taxpayer’s Qualified Intermediary through 1031 National Services or as legal counsel through LifeGen Law Group, our Springfield business attorneys are uniquely qualified to assist taxpayers in leveraging the equity in their property so they can sell when they want to without the government taxing the situation.
 Call today!